-To confirm that you’re registered to vote in the upcoming election, check your voter registration status.
-You’ll also be able to verify your polling location.
-And you can find out what political party you’re registered with if you specified one.
+To confirm that you are registered to vote in an upcoming election, check your voter registration status.
+You will also be able to verify your polling location.
+And you can find out what political party you are registered with if you specified one.

-Remember to check your registration information before your state's deadline to register to vote.
+Check your registration information before your state's registration deadline to register to vote.
 That could be up to 30 days before the election.
-If you have to re-register or make any changes, you will have time to get it.
+This gives you time if you need to re-register or make changes.

-Do You Need to Re-Register Or Change Your Registration to Vote?
+Do You Need To Re-Register Or Change Your Registration?

-You’ve moved within your state or changed your name.
+- You have moved within your state or changed your name.
 Update your voter registration with your new location or your new name.
-Make sure you also update your state driver's license or state ID card before the election, if that’s the voter ID you’ll use.
+Make sure you also update your state driver's license or state ID card before the election, if that is the voter ID you will use.

-Your name and address have not changed and you’re an active voter.
+- Your name and address have not changed and you are an active voter.